glynawe/awe/awe.1.md

 The **awe** command line may consist of a list of ALGOL W source file names and an optional output file flag.
 The source files will be concatenated into a single source program.

 By default **awe** compiles an executable.
-The default name of the executable is the name of the last ALGOL W source file with its extension removed, on Windows systems an ".exe" suffix will be appended.
+The default name of the executable is the name of the last ALGOL W source file with its extension removed.

 If an ALGOL W program contains procedures with external references (cf. section 5.3.2.4 of the Language Description) then **awe**